 Winter in Copenhagen is unlike any winter I’ve ever experienced.
 The wind, the damp cold, it seeps beneath the layers and cuts you to the bone.
+It’s not like summer where there are a ton of things to do in Copenhagen, but I think it’s still something special worth experiencing.

 And yet, you don’t want to miss out on the beauty of the city during the winter months.
 There are fewer tourists, tons of fun things to do to get your hygge on, and the locals are all out and about enjoying the fresh air, so you should be, too.